SophMC/notechain/README.md

 ##### NLP DS from Scratch

 - Scraping from a website using BeautifulSoup
-- Bigram, Trigrama and Grammar models.
+- Bigram, Trigram and Grammar models.
 Briefly touches on top down and bottom up approaches - also discussed [here](https://classroom.udacity.com/courses/cs271/lessons/48734403/concepts/486736210923#)
-- Gibbs sampling - when you want to create
+- Gibbs sampling - when you want to produce a random sample where you only know conditional distributions
 - Using two `for` loops in one line:
   - `distinct_words = set(word for document in documents for word in document)`
+- Workbook [here](DSFromScratch/Chap20/073-Natural_language.ipynb)(Still need to understand the Topic Modelling part)

 ------------------
 #### Day 72